kristiansyrjanen/docker-nextcloud-grafana-traefik/README.md

 Next open up Route 53 from the Services menu, under Networking & Content Delivery tab.
 We need to create a hosted zone.
 Once you press "Create hosted zone", you fill the form on the right with your domain name and select *Public Hosted Zone*.
 It will automatically create two records, NS and SOA record sets.
 Then we need two more **Type A** records.
 Press *Create Record Set*, leave the *name* field blank and select *A - IPv4 Address*.
 Enter the Elastic IP in the *Value* field and press the *Create* button.
 For the second button repeat the same steps but add **www** in the name field.
 Now all we need to is add the nameservers from the NS and SOA records to your domain name providers custom DNS settings.

+## Security groups

+To make the following applications exposed and visible to the internet we need to open up a number of different ports.
+These are done in the AWS Security Groups which you've already associated with your instance while creating it.
+At the moment we've only got one port open and that is port 22/tcp which is used for SSH.

 ## Traefik with Docker-Compose

 To run containers with Docker-Compose you need to configure a YAML file called docker-compose.yml, this file contains all needed configurations your containers need.
 You can see what image Docker uses, which ports are exposed and more.
 Below is the docker-compose.yml file for running Traefik.